mitexleo/fediroma/docs/docs/installation/arch_linux_en.md

 sudo certbot certonly --email <your@emailaddress> -d <yourdomain> --standalone
 ```

-If that doesn’t work, make sure, that nginx is not already running.
-If it still doesn’t work, try setting up nginx first (change ssl “on” to “off” and try again).
+If that doesn’t work, make sure, that NGINX is not already running.
+If it still doesn’t work, try setting up NGINX first (change SSL “on” to “off” and try again).

 ---

-* Copy the example nginx configuration and activate it:
+* Copy the example NGINX configuration and activate it:

 ```shell
 sudo cp /opt/akkoma/installation/nginx/akkoma.nginx /etc/nginx/sites-available/akkoma.nginx
 sudo ln -s /etc/nginx/sites-available/akkoma.nginx /etc/nginx/sites-enabled/akkoma.nginx
 ```

-* Before starting nginx edit the configuration and change it to your needs (e.g. change servername, change cert paths)
+* Before starting NGINX edit the configuration and change it to your needs (e.g. change servername, change cert paths)
-* Enable and start nginx:
+* Enable and start NGINX:

 ```shell
 sudo systemctl enable --now nginx.service
 ```

-If you need to renew the certificate in the future, uncomment the relevant location block in the nginx config and run:
+If you need to renew the certificate in the future, uncomment the relevant location block in the NGINX config and run:

 ```shell
 sudo certbot certonly --email <your@emailaddress> -d <yourdomain> --webroot -w /var/lib/letsencrypt/